 It takes great skill, tenacity and sometimes blind luck to find the root cause of a technical issue.
-And for complex problems, more often than not, it involves leveraging machine data – log files, metrics and traces.
-Whether you’re a technical support engineer doing this as part of your day job , or a developer assisting with a critical escalation, dealing with machine data is painful.
+And for complex problems, more often than not, it involves leveraging log files, metrics and traces.
+Whether you’re a tester triaging problems found during automated test, or a developer assisting with a critical escalation, dealing with data is painful.

 Why is troubleshooting with machine data painful?

 Machine data is messy, mostly unstructured and usually very large.
 In our customer-base, a mixture of software, SaaS and appliance vendors, typical machine datasets contain millions of lines across tens of files.
 Typical pain points:

 Trying to understand what’s happening across multiple different log files is challenging at best - lots of windows, scrolling and patience is needed!

 Correlating this with charts of metrics adds to the complexity.Writing scripts with grep, awk, etc. to find specific data requires skill and patience, and may not always yield what you were hoping to find.

 Leveraging tools like Elasticsearch and Kibana speed-up finding something when you know what you’re looking for, but troubleshooting is not like that.
 And these tools require that you understand the underlying data structures and parse out the parts that are important.

 In short, while it’s likely the solution to the problem is buried somewhere in machine data, the process of finding it is ugly.

 A new paradigm for troubleshooting?

 Each of the following pictures represents a machine data bundle.
 To find the problem, just look for a horizontal blue band where there are one or more bright spots.